steffen-wl-zou/bd/README.md

 2. At the webpage of that country, click on the hyperlink named after the country name (at the "country name" field. e.g. Singapore).
 You will be redirected to another webpage on that country.
 3. The Location ID is at the URL (e.g. Location ID 1880251 from the URL https://www.geonames.org/1880251/singapore.html).

-**scripts/get_inflows_to_country.R**
-* For calling API to get inflow air travel volume to a country within a 6 months period from the start of 10 months ago till the end of 5 months ago (the most recent data available).
-* Prompts for your API key.
-* Prompts for location ID of country (i.e. destination country location ID).
-* Prompts for the folder path to download result file from API call.

 **scripts/get_country_outflows.R**
 * For calling API to get a country's outflows air travel volume within a 6 months period from the start of 10 months ago till the end of 5 months ago (the most recent data available).
 * Prompts for your API key.